 Take your time to discover the variety of plants, rhododendrons, and trees within the Gardens.

-1. Entrance to the Garden
+1. Gatehouse Entrance

 2. Hall Garden

 This was the first garden donated to Meerkerk by Harold and Rosalee Hall and includes an interesting variety of Yak hybrids with false lily of the valley as a ground cover.
 A nursery log provides nutrients to new plants as they grow and a nice area to sit.